-- a) Maintenance Schedule Compliance Checklist (See Appendix A) to be submitted with the draft Maintenance Schedule - b) Standard Clauses for Insertion in Maintenance Schedule Introductory Pages (See Appendix B) to be used as template when preparing the Maintenance Schedule - c) Operator's Certification Statement (See Appendix C) to be submitted with the draft Maintenance Schedule. - d) Maintenance Requirements (See Appendix D) that should be adopted in the absence of manufacturer's recommendations
+i.
+Maintenance Schedule Compliance Checklist (See Appendix A) to be submitted with the draft Maintenance Schedule d.
+Application for Approval of Maintenance Schedules

+- ii.
+Standard Clauses for Insertion in Maintenance Schedule Introductory Pages (See Appendix B) to be used as template when preparing the Maintenance Schedule - iii.
+Operator's Certification Statement (See Appendix C) to be submitted with the draft Maintenance Schedule. - iv.
+Maintenance Requirements (See Appendix D) that should be adopted in the absence of manufacturer's recommendations